IGEV++: Iterative Multi-range Geometry Encoding Volumes for Stereo Matching: Abstract

 \section{Abstract}

 Stereo matching is a core component in many computer vision and robotics systems.
 Despite significant advances over the last decade, handling matching ambiguities in ill-posed regions and large disparities remains an open challenge.
 In this paper, we propose a new deep network architecture, called IGEV++, for stereo matching.
-The proposed IGEV++ builds Multi-range Geometry Encoding Volumes (MGEV) that encode coarse-grained geometry information for ill-posed regions and large disparities and fine-grained geometry information for details and small disparities.
+The proposed IGEV++ constructs Multi-range Geometry Encoding Volumes (MGEV), which encode coarse-grained geometry information for ill-posed regions and large disparities, while preserving fine-grained geometry information for details and small disparities.
 To construct MGEV, we introduce an adaptive patch matching module that efficiently and effectively computes matching costs for large disparity ranges and/or ill-posed regions.
 We further propose a selective geometry feature fusion module to adaptively fuse multi-range and multi-granularity geometry features in MGEV.
-We then index the fused geometry features and input them to ConvGRUs to iteratively update the disparity map.
+Then, we input the fused geometry features into ConvGRUs to iteratively update the disparity map.
 MGEV allows to efficiently handle large disparities and ill-posed regions, such as occlusions and textureless regions, and enjoys rapid convergence during iterations.
 Our IGEV++ achieves the best performance on the Scene Flow test set across all disparity ranges, up to 768px.
 Our IGEV++ also achieves state-of-the-art accuracy on the Middlebury, ETH3D, KITTI 2012, and 2015 benchmarks.
 Specifically, IGEV++ achieves a 3.23\% 2-pixel outlier rate (Bad 2.0) on the large disparity benchmark, Middlebury, representing error reductions of 31.9\% and 54.8\% compared to RAFT-Stereo and GMStereo, respectively.
 We also present a real-time version of IGEV++ that achieves the best performance among all published real-time methods on the KITTI benchmarks.
-The code is publicly available at https://github.com/gangweiX/IGEV and https://github.com/gangweiX/IGEV-plusplus.
+The code is publicly available at https://github.com/gangweix/IGEV and https://github.com/gangweix/IGEV-plusplus.